ATNIO/atn-lib/README.md

 # atn_lib
-A light client lib for consumer to callAI
+A light client lib for consumer to call ATN AI services.